A Montessori Classroom when compared to a vibrant and colorful Traditional preschool classroom is quite different.

 Unlike Traditional Preschools that have vibrant colors, toys, and flashy posters, a Montessori Classroom is often Minimal in terms of decor.
 Montessori Classrooms have light-colored walls with simple decorations in the learning area.

 The Montessori Method of education strictly prohibits the use of synthetic and plastic materials or furniture.
-Hence, all the Montessori Furniture should be child-sized and manufactured with natural materials like wood.
+Hence, all Montessori Furniture should be child-sized and manufactured with natural materials like wood.

 The furnishing setup of a Montessori Classroom is loose, unlike traditional classrooms, children are not limited to sitting in rows and being bound to their desks and chairs, children are allowed to ponder around as well as explore their surroundings.